SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 When adding a column nested within a variant, the output column name, expression, and data type are automatically generated according to the following rules:

-- Column name: The column name matches the input field name.
-If there's a duplicate, the name is prefixed with the next available parent field until it becomes unique.
+- Column name: The column name matches the input field name, and is prefixed with the parent field path.
+If there's a conflict, Prophecy appends numbers starting with `_0` until it becomes unique.

-  For example, if the column name `name` already exists, the new field might be named `customers_name`.
+  For example, if the column name `customers_name` already exists, the new field might be named `customers_name_0`.

 - Expression: The expression represents the full path to the selected field, and uses existing flattened subpaths.